coding-nomadic/microservice-spring-cloud/README.md

 ## microservices-spring-cloud

-A simple Rest Microservices built wtih Spring Cloud, Spring Boot and other Tech Stacks for the demo.
+A simple Rest Microservices built with Spring Cloud, Spring Boot and other Tech Stacks for the demo.

 ## Project Architecture -